 IIE MSA is one of South Africa’s leading educational institutions, offering an array of undergraduate and postgraduate programmes.

-IIE MSA offers a IIE Postgraduate Diploma in Water Management (PGDip in Water Management) that will enable professionals to understand complex water challenges and to develop interdisciplinary and practical solutions to water and sanitation problems.
+The IIE Postgraduate Diploma in Water Management (PGDip in Water Management) and IIE Master of Philosophy in Integrated Water Management will enable professionals to understand complex water challenges and to develop interdisciplinary and practical solutions to water and sanitation problems.

 Who should study water management in South Africa?